JoseAntonioMoreira/my-exercises/README.md

 Advanced Topics: Multithreading, file I/O, exception handling, and more.

-Each exercise is designed to build on specific Java concepts and improve problem-solving skills.
-This is an ongoing repository where I plan to continually add more exercises as I continue to explore new Java concepts and challenges.
+Each exercise is designed to build on specific concepts that improve problem-solving skills.

+This is an ongoing repository where I plan to continually add more exercises as I continue to explore new concepts and challenges.